The64thGamer/cheeseepedia/content/6e02j0acrhxcaat3/content.md

 ### 2024 Chuck E.'s Birthday Blaster

-A test for a replacement to the ticket blaster, being the {{< wiki-link "Chuck E.'s Birthday Blaster" >}}, would be tested and the Grand Prairie, TX location.
+A test for a replacement to the ticket blaster, being the [Chuck E.'s Birthday Blaster], would be tested and the Grand Prairie, TX location.

 ## How To Play